24:04

 So these five aggregates are the building blocks for the entire experience of our life.

-So they are form,
+So they are form.

 And it can be a touch.

-So anything that we can engage with through the five senses is form.
+So anything that we can engage with.

-So I'll put it all together at the end here.
+Is formed So I'll put it all together at the end here.

 So we have form.

-It is just the eye picks up.
+It is just the eye picks up,

 Oh,